virtualnitish/leetcode/foundation/the-dark-arts-of-dynamic-programming.md

-# Dark Arts of Dynamic Programming
+# The Dark Arts of Dynamic Programming

+Am I too stupid to understand Dynamic Programming? **Yes.**
+But not stupid enough to not even try to memorise frequently asked questions.
+If you are lucky, the interviewer might ask you the question that you've already *mugged up* ahem, **understood and memorised**.

 ![The Black Book of Dynamic Programming](images/dark_arts_of_dynamic_programming-image-1.png)